united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/symmetric-asymmetric-encryption/index.md

 ## How it works in IoT

 Practically, symmetric and asymmetric encryptions are used in parallel and combined with more advanced security topics like for example Diffie-Hellmann-Key-Exchange or Hashing.

-{{< youtube NmM9HA2MQGI >}}

-{{< youtube b4b8ktEV4Bg >}}
+For more information on these advanced topics we can recommend to watch the YouTube videos from Computerphile ([Diffie-Hellmann-Key-Exchange](https://www.youtube.com/watch?v=NmM9HA2MQGI) and [Hashing](https://www.youtube.com/watch?v=b4b8ktEV4Bg))

 The main reason for combining both technologies is computing speed.
 As a compromise, often a secret is generated and then shared between both parties using a (slow) asymmetric encryption.
 All the remaining messages are then encrypted using (fast) symmetric encryptions.

 ### HTTPS